 Product Reviews and Product Information

-Similarly, due to either competition, transparency laws, or some combination of the two, we are seeing more information presented on products sold online.
+Similarly, due to competition, transparency laws, or some combination of the two, we are seeing more information presented on products sold online.
 On most product listings, we are seeing additional pictures and everything from shipping weight to the dimensions of the product.
 Most features are listed, either as a point of transparency or marketing.

 Essentially, no matter where you look online, expect to find more information on every product on the market.
 If you cannot learn much about something you hope to buy, it might be a good idea to avoid it.